Code613x/Batch-rootkit/README.md

 ## Contact
-In case you require any assistance with your project, please do not hesitate to contact me on Discord.
+In case you require any assistance with my project, please do not hesitate to contact me on Discord.
 **Code613 on discord**

 ## About project